-For Certified Ed.D. candidates, a Medical, Family, or Military LOA extends the Period of Certification for the period of time while on leave.
-A candidate cannot apply for a Personal leave if the Period of Certification has expired.
-A Personal LOA does not extend the Period of Certification.
-A candidate cannot apply for a Personal LOA if both Personal Exemptions have been used or the initial Period of Certification has passed.
+A Medical, Family, or Military LOA extends the Period of Eligibility for the period of time while on leave.
+A candidate cannot apply for a Personal leave if the Period of Eligibility has expired.
+A Personal LOA does not extend the Period of Eligibility.
+A candidate cannot apply for a Personal LOA if both Personal Exemptions have been used or the initial Period of Eligibility has passed.